scriptengineio/docs/SDK.md

 ```

 ### .on(`visitor.identified`, \<handler\>);
-This event will dispatch as soon as the visitor gets identified.
-If visitor is all ready de anonymised it will provide visitor's identity as soon as it registers the event listener.
+This event will dispatch as soon as Squid syncs the visitor and visitor is identified.

 ```javascript
 let engine = new squid.engine();